Can I stay and watch my child swim?

 What Do I Need To Bring?

-Close fitting swimwear (avoid baggy straps on swimming costumes, long, baggy shorts and sun suits with stud fastenings, as they hold water), Swimming hat (we have Swim School hats available to buy), goggles ensuring they fit correctly and medication with your name on it.
+Close fitting swimwear (avoid baggy straps on swimming costumes, long, baggy shorts and sun suits with stud fastenings, as they hold water), Swimming hat (we hope to have a Swim School hat available to buy soon), goggles ensuring they fit correctly and medication with your name on it.

 How long after eating can my child attend their lesson?